The Starborn Codex: Entry V

 The refusal to convene and discuss?

-That there had been an incident.
+There had been an incident.

-That it was contained.
+It was contained.

-That their preparations were precautionary.
+Preparations were precautionary.

 The High Regent, still bearing wounds that burned strangely beneath steel, did not take council with the Realms.
+She took it with her forge.

+In time, the Fallen Court began to turn their doctrine outward.
 If unity could not be taken in a single stroke, it would be engineered slowly.

 Into Bloom’s groves of abundance hoarded unfairly.